 I am very pleased to extend a personal welcome on behalf of our students, faculty and staff to the College of Education at the University of Texas at Brownsville.
-I am also honored to welcome the team of external reviewers representing The National Council for the Accreditation of Teacher Education (NCATE/CAEP).
-The team will visit our campus on April 6-9, 2014.
+UT Brownsville received accreditation from the National Council for Accreditation of Teacher Education (NCATE).

 Since 1954, NCATE/CAEP has been devoted to advancing excellence in educator preparation through evidence-based accreditation that assures quality and supports continuous improvement to strengthen P-12 student learning.
 Seeking NCATE accreditation demonstrates our commitment to:

 - Provide all CoE students access to high quality programs that meet national standards.

 - Offer transparency to the diverse communities with which we collaborate.

 - Prepare ethical, caring, and highly skilled teachers and other educational professionals.